iann0036/cfnfmt/README.md

 If set to `true`, the template is checked for the presence of the `AWSTemplateFormatVersion` key.
 If not found, the key will be added with the `2010-09-09` value.

-#### key-indent-level [CURRENTLY DISABLED - UNSTABLE]
+#### key-indent-level

 An integer representing the number of spaces to indent map/object keys at, relative to its parent key.
-Lists/sequences are not affected by this setting.
 Set to `false` to ignore key indenting.

-#### list-indent-level [CURRENTLY DISABLED - UNSTABLE]

-An integer representing the number of spaces to indent list/sequence items at, relative to its parent key.
-Set to `false` to ignore list indenting.

 #### section-order